1. Elder Care

 Bay Alarm Medical

 Bay Alarm Medical offers fall alert devices with In-Home and GPS Help plans for an additional $10 per month.
 Loved ones can receive notifications of activity using the Caregiver Tracking App, available as an add-on.
-This app alerts loved ones of a senior’s location, emergency call history and, if they’re using a fall necklace, any falls.
+This app alerts loved ones of an older adult’s location, emergency call history and, if they’re using a fall necklace, any falls.

 Company nameContact